Microfinance Focus

-Microfinance Focus is an English-language microfinance international online news media and publication company based in Bangalore, India.
-Started in July 2006, Microfinance Focus publishes news and articles daily and is considered as a resource centre for the microfinance sector globally.
-Vikash is the founder of Microfinance Focus.
-Microfinance Focus has also been conferred "Microfinance Community Knowledge Promoter Award 2007 for Outstanding Community Support" by Solution Exchange (a wing of UN, India) in the year 2007.
+Microfinance Focus is an Indian online news media and publication company that focuses on microfinance.
+It is based in Bangalore, India.
+Microfinance Focus publishes news and articles daily and is considered as a resource centre for the microfinance sector globally.

+History

+Microfinance Focus was started in July 2006 by Vikash Kumar.

+Microfinance Focus was awarded the "Microfinance Community Knowledge Promoter Award for Outstanding Community Support" by Solution Exchange (a wing of the United Nations in India) in the year 2007.

+Microfinance Focus was launches as a publication under the Centre for Microfinance Promotion Trust in September 2008.

 Activities

 Microfinance Focus was set up to provide a daily news source and analysis on microfinance current affairs.
 The publication provides daily news, interviews, analysis and reports on the microfinance sector.
 The website is Microfinance Focus's main platform for communication.
 It publishes news about the sector on a daily basis, under topics ranging from outlook of social investment, to risk management, to microinsurance, to incorporation of information systems ICT or MIS in NGOs, mobile banking, loan repayment and liquidity crisis.
 The online publication has also interviewed several Microfinance leaders including Muhammad Yunus, Princess Maxima, Vikram Akula, Sam Daley Harris, John Hatch, and Nachiket Mor.